moorepants/eme171/content/pages/syllabus.rst

 .. _canvas.ucdavis.edu: http://canvas.ucdavis.edu

 Homework
-   Weekly homework will be assigned which will be due before class the following week.
-Unique solutions are required from each student but you can work with anyone on the homework.
+   Weekly homework will be assigned from the book problems which will be due on Monday's by midnight (except during exam weeks).
+Unique solutions are required from each student but you are allowed to work with anyone on the homework and help each other.
 You can miss up to two homework submissions out of the total and still get the full 15% credit.
 Graded on pass/fail for showing complete work on all problems.
-Solutions will be shared after the due date.
+There is no partial credit and homework will not be accepted past the due date and time.
+You should scan or photograph your homeworks and submit them as a single PDF file.
+Solutions will be shared after the due date on Canvas.
-Projects
+Lab Reports
-   Projects will be done in pairs of two students; students are individually responsible for competence in simulation/analysis tools.
-Project reports will be collected and graded during the quarter.
+   The labs will be done in pairs of two students.
+Each student is expected to contribute significantly to all aspects of the lab: understanding the problem, formulating a solution, writing code, and writing the report.
+Every student in the class is individually responsible for competence in simulation/analysis tools and methods used to complete the labs.
+Lab reports will be collected approximately every two weeks on Fridays and graded based on a provided rubric.
+Reports should be typed and submitted as a PDF file to Canvas.
+Each lab report due date will be preceded by multiple lab sessions lead by the teaching assistant.
+Each student is required to attend at least one of the two lab sessions during the two week period before the lab report is due.
+Attendance will be taken and being absent will count against the pair's grade.
 Midterm
    You will have to complete a 50 minute in-class midterm exam.
 Final